Guide for participants

 A provisional list of participants (document EUR/RC69/DIV/2) will be distributed at the opening of the session.
 This list will be compiled on the basis of the credentials received by the Secretariat by 16:00 on Monday, 2 September 2019.
 Participants are requested to check the information contained in the provisional list of participants and to report any changes or corrections to the Secretariat for inclusion in the final list.

-The provisional list of participants will be available only on request, and will be sent electronically.
 Paper copies will be made available to each delegation at the beginning of the RC69 (further paper copies will not be distributed).

 An RC69 mobile app containing all session documents, programme details and practical information will be made available to participants by 31 August 2019.
 The app can be downloaded free of charge for iOS and Android devices.
 More information about the app, including instructions on how to use it, will be provided before the opening of the session.